 Title IX applies to colleges that receive Federal financial assistance when they enroll students who receive federal funds earmarked for educational expenses.
 Grove City Col. V. Bell, 465 U.S. 555, 563-70 (1984).
-Title IX does not distinguish between direct institutional assistance and other aid received by a school through its students.
+Title IX does not distinguish between direct institutional assistance and indirect, such as aid received by a school through its students.
 Id.
 Financial assistance encompasses all forms of Federal aid to education.
 Id.
+Columbia tries to mislead by claiming that Title IX only applies to college sports-it does not. "[T]he term 'program or activity' and 'program' mean all of the operations of ... a college, university, or other postsecondary institution" 20 U.S.C. § 1687; 34 C.F.R. § 106.
+Title IX also applies to "a department, agency, ... or other instrumentality of a State or the entity of such State ... that distributes [Federal] assistance" Id.
+The Regents are an agency of the State, and N.Y.
+Education and HESC distribute USDOE assistance.
+(N.Y.
+Memo. pp. 3, 4, 7).
 Columbia receives Federal financial assistance, as does the State.
-(Compl. ¶¶ 54-62).
+(Compl. ¶¶ 54-62; U.S. Memo. p.
+6).

-Columbia attempts to mislead by claiming that Title IX only applies to college sports-it does not. "[T]he term 'program or activity' and 'program' mean all of the operations of ... a college, university, or other postsecondary institution" and "a department, agency, ... or other instrumentality of a State or the entity of such State ... that distributes [Federal] assistance"

-20 U.S.C. § 1687; 34 C.F.R. § 106.
-Columbia is a university, the Regents are an agency of the State, and N.Y.
-Education and HESC distribute USDOE assistance.